 - Ti'Cira, Je'gan, and Caleb were exiled by the Jedi Council for beginning a massive crusade that ended up killing everyone on Taris.

-- All Nightsisters from Dathomir
+- All Nightsisters from Dathomir.

-- Zuko from Avatar The Last Airbender, banished from the fire nation by his father the Fire Lord until he finds and defeats the Avatar.
+- Zuko from Avatar: The Last Airbender, banished from the fire nation by his father the Fire Lord until he finds and defeats the Avatar.
 Also his mother, Ursa, was banished for killing the previous Fire Lord to save Zuko's life.

 - Wonder Woman from the Justice League was exiled from Themyscira, because she had broken the law that forbade anyone from bringing men onto the island (which she did to save her mother and her fellow Amazons).
+It's implied that Queen Hippolyta lifted the banishment after Wonder Woman and Hawkgirl returned to Themyscira to save them all.

-- In the original [[Teenage Mutant Ninja Turtles toon, part of Krang's backstory was that he had been exiled from Dimension X.
+- In the original Teenage Mutant Ninja Turtles toon, part of Krang's backstory was that he had been exiled from Dimension X.

-- In My Little Pony: Friendship is Magic, The Everfree Forest is mentioned and imagined several times as a place of banishment.
+- In My Little Pony: Friendship Is Magic, the Everfree Forest is mentioned and imagined several times as a place of banishment.

 - In Ancient Athens politicians (and other prominent citizens, but usually politicians) could be "ostracized"note by vote, or ordered to leave town for ten years.
 In this case it was not a punishment and did not necessarily imply social infamy.
 Nor did the victim have his property officially seized by the state (although if he didn't have friends or guards to keep an eye on it, it might be unofficially seized by his neighbors).
 It was usually simply a declaration that "Athens can't afford to have you in town right now and is frankly afraid that you will cause a bloody civil war.
 Leave for a few years and then come back and we'll see.
 Nothing Personal old chap."